WELCOME TO TAV

 • Opening up to the world

-It began as an affiliate of Champlain College (Saint-Lambert) and, in 2007 it began a new affiliation with Cégep Marie-Victorin.
-Near the end of 2010, the College applied for (and was approved for) independent status and became a private college recognized and accredited for subsidies from the Quebec Ministry of Education (Ministère de l’Éducation et de l’Enseignement supérieur).
+In 1990, TAT started an academic partnership with Champlain College (Saint-Lambert), and in 2007, it began a new partnership with Cégep Marie-Victorin.
+Near the end of 2010, the school changed its name to TAV (Technology and Vocational college), got approval for independent status, and became a private college recognized and accredited for subsidies from the Quebec Ministry of Education (Ministère de l’Éducation et de l’Enseignement supérieur).

-In 2013, the College built a modern, six storey, 65,000 square-foot building (commonly referred to as the “A” building), which annexes its original, four-storey, campus building at 6333 Decarie Boulevard.
-The “A” building features four science laboratories, a private gym, two media labs, a private café, a mock-daycare laboratory as well as the administration offices.
+In 2013, the College built a modern, six-story, 65,000 square-foot building (commonly referred to as the “A” building), which was annexed to its original four-story campus building at 6333 Decarie Boulevard.
+The new “A building” was a major milestone for the college as it featured four science laboratories, a private gym, two media labs, a private café, a mock-daycare laboratory as well as new administration offices.